NextDotID/aragog/README.md

     * `Update`: The structure can be updated from an other type (a form for example).
 It allows to maintain a privacy level in the model and to use different data formats.
     * `Validate`: The structure can perform simple validations before being created or saved into the database.
     * `Authenticate`: The structure can define a authentication behaviour from a `secret` (a password for example)
-* Different operations can return a `AragornServiceError` error that can easily be transformed into a Http Error (can be used for the actix framework)
+* Different operations can return a `AragogServiceError` error that can easily be transformed into a Http Error (can be used for the actix framework)

 #### Schema and collections